 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you are thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that could be harmful.

-If your prostate cancer comes back at some point, your treatment options will depend on where it’s thought to be and what types of treatment you’ve already had.
-For more information, see Treating Prostate Cancer that Doesn't Go Away or Comes Back After Treatment.
-We also have more on understanding and dealing with cancer recurrence.
+If your prostate cancer comes back at some point, your treatment options will depend on where the cancer is, what types of treatment you’ve already had, and your health.
+See Treating Prostate Cancer that Doesn't Go Away or Comes Back After Treatment.
+For more general information on recurrence, see Understanding Recurrence.

 Men who’ve had prostate cancer can still get other cancers.
 In fact, prostate cancer survivors are at higher risk for getting some other types of cancer.
 See Second Cancers After Prostate Cancer to learn more.